relampag0m/es/_posts/2015-08-17-los-doraditos.md

 Seeing all beings

-Whatever tone or hue
+Whatever tone or hue,

-Bringing Light of Truth
+Bringing Light of Truth,

 Taking every mind